line/abc-virtual-background-maker/README.md

 ## 💡 Features

-1. Personalizable Text Overlay - Conveniently add your name, company name, or any other information for Zoom or Teams calls.
+1. Customizable Text Overlay - Conveniently add your name, company name, or any other information for Zoom or Teams calls.
-1. Adjustable Fonts and Text Placement - Customize fonts and textfields position according to your preferences.
+2. Adjustable Fonts and Text Placement - Customize fonts and textfield position according to your preferences.
-1. Organizable Themes - Create collections of background images, similar to folders, allowing for easy management of virtual backgrounds.
+3. Organizable Themes - Create collections of background images, similar to folders, allowing for easy management of virtual backgrounds.
+4. Image Storage Option - Manage your background images on GitHub repo, or load them from local directory.
-1. Mirror Image Option - Download a reversed version of the image to accommodate video feeds that flip your background horizontally.
+5. Mirror Image Option - Download a reversed version of the image to accommodate video feeds that flip your background horizontally.
-1. Image Upload Capability - Beyond using the preloaded backgrounds, users can also upload their own picture to create personalized virtual backgrounds.
+6. Image Upload Capability - Beyond using the preloaded backgrounds, users can also upload their own picture to create personalized virtual backgrounds.
-1. Custom Brand Colors - Select a key color to align UI with your organization's other sites.
+7. Custom Brand Colors - Select a key color to align UI with your organization's other sites.
-1. No Fuss App - It's a straightforward React web app that doesn't mess around with backend stuff.
+8. No Fuss App - It's a straightforward React web app that doesn't mess around with backend stuff.

 ## Getting Started